 - Switching on the phone again.
 Once you’re happy that as much water is out of your powered-down phone, the next step is to switch the phone back on.
 That’s a step that’s best done with just the battery rather than having it plugged into a charger, because if there’s still water present, having mains power available could end badly for your device.

 Depending on the length and nature of the immersion, you may end up with a working phone again, or may find a device that still won’t power on at all.
 There are, sadly, no hard and fast rules for recovering a water damaged phone.

 How can you protect your phone from water?

 You have a couple of choices when it comes to making your phone more durable in the face of possible immersion.

+- Waterproof phones.
 There are at the time of writing only a handful of phones that have waterproof ratings.
 Sony’s Xperia Z5 phones are rated for waterproofing, as are Sony’s Galaxy S7 and Galaxy S7 Edge.
 As noted above, that’s for immersion in fresh water in lab conditions, so swimming with them isn’t advised.
 If you know you’re regularly going to be rained on, however, they’re a solid choice.
-For more on how phone waterproofing ratings work, read our guide to waterproof IP ratings here.

 - Water repellants.
 It is feasible to have other phones not specifically rated chemically treated to be at least water repellent, but this is a process with some risks.
 For a start, because it’s a third party treatment there’s often little in the way of warranty from the third party repellent spray provider.
 Spraying your phone with a coating may in fact invalidate your existing phone warranty with your phone manufacturer, because it’s certainly not an approved modification, so if something else goes wrong, whether it’s an overheating issue or a gunged up headphone jack, you may find yourself out of support options even if you haven’t got your phone wet.